 Dr. Juliana Qiong Wang's Course will discuss environmental economics and policy.
 The class meets from 12:30-1:50 on TTH in SOS B-15.

 U.S.-China Economic and Security Review Commission, "Hearing: China’s Global Quest for Resources and Implications for the United States," January 26, 2012

-This hearing was conducted by the U.S.-China Economic and Security Review Commission on April 8, 2010.
+This hearing was conducted by the U.S.-China Economic and Security Review Commission on January 26, 2012.
 The U.S.-China Economic and Security Review Commission was created by the U.S. Congress in 2000 to monitor, investigate, and submit to Congress an annual report on the national security implications of the economic relationship between the United States and the People’s Republic of China.

 Shui-Yan Tang's research examines the development of policy advocacy among China‘s civic environmental eNGOs.

 Ying Zhu looks at new developments for Chinese and global streaming services.